BLB Solicitors

 • the cleaning and maintenance of communal areas such as the lobby, stairs, landings, and any outdoor spaces and structures within the curtilage of the building.

-These will be funded by the leaseholders through the payment of an annual service charge.
+The leaseholders fund these through the payment of an annual service charge.
 In many cases, unreasonable service charges can be challenged.

 Leases inevitably place certain conditions on the leaseholder’s use and occupation of the flat.
-These often include restrictions, or even a complete bar, on such things as making changes to the property, sub-letting, keeping pets, and using the property for business purposes.
-If any of these conditions are breached, the leaseholder risks the landlord taking them to court and the possibility of losing their lease.
+And these often include restrictions, or even a complete bar, on certain activities and uses of the property.
+For example, there might be a prohibition on making changes, sub-letting, keeping pets, and using the property for business purposes.
+So, breaching any of these conditions risks the landlord taking you to court and possibly losing your lease.

 Flat owners in a block of flats have a statutory right to take control of the management of their block.
-They can do this if they form a majority group and exercise the ‘Right to Manage’ created by the Commonhold and Leasehold Reform Act 2002.
+They can do this by forming a majority group and exercising the ‘Right to Manage’ created by the Commonhold and Leasehold Reform Act 2002.

-If there are a majority in favour and the money can be raised, flat owners have a statutory right to buy the freehold of their building, even against their freeholder’s wishes.
-This is referred to as leasehold enfranchisement.
-In return, they must pay a fair price and make a contribution towards their freeholder’s costs.
+If a majority are in favour and can raise the money, flat owners have a statutory right to buy the freehold of their building, known as leasehold enfranchisement (or collective enfranchisement).
+Leasehold enfranchisement is possible even against the freeholder’s wishes.
+In return, they must pay a fair price and contribute to their freeholder’s costs.

 Mike Hansom